-Isambard Kingdom Brunel
+Isambard Kingdom Brunel was a flamboyant and brilliant British

 A flamboyant public figure, Brunel was often seen smoking a cigar and wearing a very tall top hat.
 As Brunel was fairly short, it’s possible he wore his trademark hats to make him seem less diminutive.